Digital.gov Guide

 The best ways to participate in DAP and add analytics code to federal websites.

-• The U.S. General Services Administration (GSA) will send the agency point of contact (POC) a short registration form to register their agency, and work with them to implement the common page tag code.
+• The DAP team will send the agency point of contact a short registration form to register their agency, and work with them to implement the common page tag code.

-• GSA will provide implementation support, access to training, and other resources to the agency POC.
+• The DAP team will provide implementation support, access to training, and other resources to the agency point of contact.

 The DAP script should only be applied to public-facing pages.
 Public-facing web pages are defined as those that can be accessed without any authentication or login, and are not part of an otherwise “privileged session.”